MissStrong/ICS4U/Unit 1/Note 4 - Methods.md

 }
 ```

-If you don't want a method to be called from a class other than the one it is in, you can use the modifier `private` instead of `public` when you're defining the method.
+If we don't want a method to be called from a class other than the one it is in, we can use the modifier `private` instead of `public` when we're defining the method.

 ### Using Built-In Methods

 The following content was in *Note – Data Types*.
 > The [Java Application Program Interface](https://docs.oracle.com/javase/7/docs/api/) (API) is a collection of prewritten packages, classes, and interfaces.
-You can use it to find out what packages, classes, and interfaces exist and how you can use them when you are writing code in Java.
+We can use it to find out what packages, classes, and interfaces exist and how we can use them when we are writing code in Java.
 >
-> For example, under **All Classes**, you can find **Math**.
-Under **Methods Summary**, you can see all its built-in methods.
+> For example, under **All Classes**, we can find **Math**.
+Under **Methods Summary**, we can see all its built-in methods.
 One of the methods is **pow(double a, double b)**.
-This tells that if you want to evaluate 2<sup>3</sup>, you would use `Math.pow(2, 3)`.
+This tells that if we want to evaluate 2<sup>3</sup>, we would use `Math.pow(2, 3)`.
 (This is an example of coercion, since 2 and 3 are actually integers, not doubles.)

 Let's look at some more of the built-in methods in `Math`.
 * `Math.max()` compares two values and returns the largest value.